zhehuax/18224-tapeout/README.md

 ## Hardware Peripherals

-FPGA will be used for testing after tape-out.
+FPGA and Arduino will be used for testing after tape-out.

 ## Design Testing / Bringup